Chapter 43: Into the Depths – 160 AK, Early Spring

 “It is a question for another day,” Sagen intervened.
 “If we do not win, it’s moot.
-Commander Ta’ler, if a force was driven through those tunnels, how quickly could it get here?”
+Commander Taelor, if a force was driven through those tunnels, how quickly could it get here?”

 “On foot, Your Majesty?
 Two, three, maybe four days.
-It would depend upon how quickly they’re moving and how they are motivated.”
+It would depend upon how quickly they’re moving and how motivated they are.”

 “It’s already underway,” she replied.
 “They will arrive a day-and-a-half from now but they haven’t been taught to fight together.
 They have mastered the sword, the knife, or the bow.
 But they aren’t an army.”